WillRod42/fizz-buzz/README.md

 Code: beepBoop(12);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Boop!"]

+Test: "If given a max that would output a range that includes a number with the digit '3', it should replace all those numbers with 'Won't you be my neighbor?'"
+Code: beepBoop(12);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Boop!", "Won't you be my neighbor?"]

 Describe: includesDigit()